Puduvayal: Sports

+Kamaraj Nagar Football Club (KNFC) is a football club based in Kamaraj Nagar, Puduvayal.
+Established in 2008, the club is affiliated with the Sivagangai District Football Association and is registered with MY Bharat under the Ministry of Youth Affairs and Sports.
+The club promotes grassroots football and has contributed players to state-level competitions, including representation in the Tamil Nadu Santosh Trophy.

 The New Land Football Club (NLFC) is the most famed club in the village, they conduct a tournament every year, which is a huge crowd-pulling event.
 Friends Volleyball Club was founded here in 1986.
 This club hosts tournaments every year where teams from all over India participate.
 There are many famous cricket teams here, such as: WALLS-108 (only quick matches), and RCC.

 786 Cricket Club is a famous cricket team in this town they conducted tournaments every year.
 They host cricket tournaments every year.

 Demographics

 As of a 2001 Indian census males constitute of 50% of the population and females, 50%.
 Puduvayal has an average literacy rate of 74%, higher than the national average of 59.5%:

 male literacy is 81%, and female literacy is 66%.
 In Puduvayal, 12% of the population is under 6 years of age.